Refugee (Gratz novel): Mahmoud Bishara

 In the novel, Mahmoud Bishara is a 12-year-old living in Aleppo, Syria in 2015.
 He resides with his parents Yousef and Fatima, his brother Waleed, who is a 10-year-old, and his sister Hana, a baby.
 Mahmoud lived through the trauma of the Syrian Civil War, which has already been raging for four years, in Mahmoud's story.
-Mahmoud copes with these conditions by protecting Waleed and learning to blend in with everyone else for survival.
+Mahmoud copes with these conditions by protecting Waleed and learning to assimilate with everyone else for survival.
 After a missile destroys their apartment, the Bishara family hurriedly flees Syria.
 They travel through several countries and end up in Greece, waiting for a boat.
 As Mahmoud and his family travel from Greece, they become stranded in the Mediterranean Sea when their boat capsizes in the water.
 When another dinghy passes by that doesn't have space for his family, he offers up Hana to them to ensure that she can survive.
-Mahmoud's family continue to cross different countries: Macedonia, Serbia, Hungary, and Austria.
+Mahmoud's family continue to cross different countries: North Macedonia, Serbia, Hungary, and Austria.
 Eventually, Mahmoud and his family make it to Germany and are given shelter by a family.
-This family consists of the elderly Saul Rosenberg and his wife, Ruthie—Josef's little sister, who survived the Holocaust.
+This family consists of the elderly Saul Rosenberg and his wife, Ruthie, Josef's little sister, who survived the Holocaust.
 Hana’s fate is unknown, however the Bishara family hopes that she is alive and safe.

-Theme

-This shows how people from different times and different places in the world all suffer from war, suffering and problems.
-Yet, they manage to survive and go through the difficulties.
-Another theme of this book is showing how small children also manage to show a lot of maturity and manage to save their families multiple times throughout the book.
+The novel explores themes of displacement, loss, fear, hope and compassion through stories of Josef, Isabel, and Mahmoud, three children from different countries and historical periods who are forced to flee their homes.
+Their parallel experiences highlight similarities between refugee journeys across different generations and circumstances.
+The novel also examines the effects of labels and stereotypes, presenting its central characters primarily through their relationships, families and personal aspirations.